-Mayor Ryan is the President of the Local Government Association NT, an NT Grants Commissioner; Chairman of the Regional Development Australia NT Inc., Member of the Central Australian Chamber of Commerce Executive, Co-chairman of the Outback Way Development Council and Vice-President of the Finke Desert Race.
+Mayor Ryan is the President of the Local Government Association NT and Board Member of the Local Government Association of Australia, an NT Grants Commissioner; Co-Deputy Chair of the Outback Highway Development Council, and Board Member of the Finke Desert Race.

 He works tirelessly towards making Alice Springs the best possible place to live, work and visit.

 Mayor Ryan is strongly committed to the sustainable development and advancement of Alice Springs.